Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Distributed iterative Channel Estimation and Data Detection

-JCD has been explored for MIMO \cite{JCD_MIMO}, OFDM \cite{JCD_OFDM}, and massive MIMO \cite{JCD_massive} systems with a low-resolution analog-to-digital converter (ADC) \cite{JCD_ADC}.
+ICD has been explored for MIMO \cite{ICD_MIMO,OAMP-Net2}, OFDM \cite{ICD_OFDM}, and massive MIMO \cite{ICD_massive} systems with a low-resolution analog-to-digital converter (ADC) \cite{ICD_ADC}.
 Recently, it has been investigated in cell-free massive MIMO to improve the BER performance and reduce the pilot overhead.
-Different from \cite{JCD_cell_free} that solved the complex biconvex optimization problem with high complexity, we develop a low-complexity turbo-like JCD architecture.
+Different from \cite{ICD_cell_free} that solved the complex biconvex optimization problem with high complexity, we develop a low-complexity turbo-like ICD architecture.
 The iterative procedure is summarized in \textbf{Algorithm 2}.

-As illustrated in Fig.\,\ref{DeEP}, the proposed JCD scheme employs a similar idea as iterative decoding.
-At each AP, the channel estimator and processing Module A in the proposed distributed EP detector are performed.
+As illustrated in Fig.\,\ref{DeEP}, the proposed ICD scheme employs a similar idea as iterative decoding.
+At each AP, the channel estimator and Module A in the proposed distributed EP detector are performed.
 They exchange extrinsic information iteratively.
-In the JCD processing stage, the channel estimation is first performed based on the received pilot signal and transmitted pilot.
+In the ICD processing stage, the channel estimation is first performed based on the received pilot signal and transmitted pilot.
 Then, the data detector performs signal detection by taking both the channel estimation error and channel statistics into consideration.
 It will then feed back the detected data and detection error to the channel estimator.
 Finally, data-aided channel estimation is employed with the help of the detected data.
-The whole JCD procedure is executed iteratively until it is terminated by a stopping criterion or a maximum number of JCD iterations.
+The whole ICD procedure is executed iteratively until it is terminated by a stopping criterion or a maximum number of ICD iterations.